Skip to main content

 References

-• Niacin replenishes NAD+, supporting oxidative phosphorylation, sirtuin signaling, and mitochondrial biogenesis; key for neuronal energy metabolism
+• Niacin replenishes NAD⁺, supporting oxidative phosphorylation, sirtuin signalling, and mitochondrial biogenesis; key for neuronal energy metabolism

 • In patients with adult-onset mitochondrial myopathy, high-dose niacin supplementation (750–1,000 mg/day) restored blood and muscle NAD⁺ levels by up to eightfold, improved mitochondrial biogenesis, and enhanced muscle performance Pirinen et al. 2020

-• NAD+ is a central coenzyme in oxidative phosphorylation, acting as an electron carrier that enables ATP generation; incorporating NAD+ precursors into the BRAIN Diet reinforces mitochondrial energy metabolism
+• NAD⁺ is a central coenzyme in oxidative phosphorylation, acting as an electron carrier that enables ATP generation; incorporating NAD⁺ precursors into the BRAIN Diet reinforces mitochondrial energy metabolism, particularly in contexts of deficiency